caitroach/pneumonia-detection/README.md

 # AI-Powered Pneumonia Detection
-Built using Keras and trained on a dataset of 5,000+ X-ray images, this project is a Convolutional Neural Network (CNN) trained to detect viral and bacterial pneumonia in chest X-rays with an accuracy of ~90%.
+Built using Keras and trained on a dataset of 5,000+ X-ray images, this project is a Convolutional Neural Network (CNN) trained to detect viral and bacterial pneumonia in chest X-rays with a test accuracy of ~90%.
 Get ready for the longest README you've ever seen...

 ## Table of contents